Robust Dynamic Assortment Optimization in the Presence of Outlier Customers: Numerical illustration

 For the baseline methods, the TS method is tuning-free with a non-informative $\mathrm{Beta}(1,1)$ prior on each item.
-For the UCB algorithm, we find the value in the multiplier ($C_1$) when constructing upper confidence bands that give the best performance (in the original paper of \cite{Agrawal17MNLBandit} $C_1$ is set to $C_1=48$ for theoretical purposes).
+For the UCB algorithm, we find the value in the multiplier ($C_1$) when constructing upper confidence bands that gives the best performance (in the original paper of \cite{Agrawal17MNLBandit} $C_1=48$ for theoretical purposes).
 Each method is run for 100 independent trials and the mean average regret (i.e., the cumulative regret over $T$) is reported.
 The standard deviation of all the methods are sufficiently small and thus omitted for better visualization.

 In Figure \ref{fig:varyT}, we report the results for all methods under various settings of $T,N,K$ and $\varepsilon$.
-The experimental settings are chosen as $N\in\{100,300\}$, $K\in\{10,20\}$, $\varepsilon\in\{0.05,0.1\}$ and $T$ ranging from $T=1,000$ to $T=20,000$.
-From Figure \ref{fig:varyT}, we can see that our proposed algorithms will stabilize at a mean regret level (0.02 to 0.06) much lower than the non-robust TS and UCB methods.
-Before reaching the minimum regret level, with longer time horizon the average regret will decrease for our methods, while for TS/UCB the regret will \emph{not} decrease with larger $T$, especially when $\varepsilon$ is large.
-Our results thus confirm the effectiveness of our proposed algorithms for robust dynamic assortment optimization.
+The experimental settings are chosen as $N\in\{100,300\}$, $K\in\{10,20\}$, $\varepsilon\in\{0,0.05,0.1\}$ and $T$ ranging from $T=1,000$ to $T=20,000$.
+From Figure \ref{fig:varyT}, we can see that when $\varepsilon$ is strictly greater than 0, our proposed algorithms will stabilize at a mean regret level (0.02 to 0.06) that is much lower than the non-robust TS and UCB methods.
+More importantly, the average regret (i.e., cumulative regret divided by $T$) for our method decreases as a function of the time horizon, a phenomenon that does not happen for TS/UCB, especially when $\varepsilon$ is large.
+This confirms that these latter two methods are \emph{not} robust to outlier customers, and further confirms the effectiveness of our proposed algorithms for robust dynamic assortment optimization.
+For the no contamination case of $\varepsilon=0$, while our proposed algorithms perform slightly worse than the baselines, the decreasing rates of average regrets are the same.
+When there is no contamination, although the main term in our regret $\sqrt{NT}$ is still tight, there might be extra overhead in the regret bound through dependency on $K$ and $\log T$ factors.